bori-darabos/fend-project-memory-game/README.md

 Aim  of Memory Game:
 The game randomly shuffles the cards.
 A user wins once all cards have successfully been matched.

+How to play:
+Click on one card to flip it and try to find its matching pair by clicking on any other card.
+If they do not match the cards flip back.
+If they match, they will remain open so the user can search another matching pair.
+Game is won if all of the 8 matching cards are correctly paired.

 Features:
 Congratulations modal: